tleecsm/Bottop/README.md

 * Stores karma data on each user (based on message reactions)
 * Ability to connect to voice channels
 * Ability to play songs from a local audio repository
+* Ability to fetch songs from youtube
+* Ability to stop currently playing song and clear queue
+* Ability to stop currently playing song and play next song
 * Commands:
   * hello
   * bee